aoberoi/buddytok/README.md

 *  The provided `Procfile` already decribes a web process which can launch this application.
 *  You should avoid commiting configuration and secrets to your code, and instead use Heroku's config functionality.
-In order to configure the OpenTok details you need to set the following
+*  In order to configure the OpenTok details you need to set the following keys:
-   keys:
    -  `OPENTOK_KEY` - Your OpenTok API Key
    -  `OPENTOK_SECRET` - Your OpenTok API Secret
+*  In order to use the memcached storage, you must have the following keys set as long as you choose Memcachier as your provider (or replace them inside `config/memcached.php` if you choose another).
+The easiest way to set them is to simply run `heroku addons:add memcachier:dev`.
+   -  `MEMCACHIER_SERVERS` - A comma-separated list of servers, each of which follow the `host:port` format
+   -  `MEMCACHIER_USERNAME` - The SASL username for authentication
+   -  `MEMCACHIER_PASSWORD` - The SASL password for authentication
 *  The Slim application will only start reading its Heroku's config when its mode is set to `'production'`.
 This can be done using Heroku config by setting the following key:
    -  `SLIM_MODE` - Set this to `production` when the environment variables should be used to